On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Attaining the Optimal DMT for

 where $\Theta(\cdot)$ is an $N\times N$ unitary matrix. $\Theta(\cdot)$ is chosen such that: \begin{enumerate} \item The first element of $\udl{\widetilde{h}}_{j}$, $\widetilde{h}_{1,j}$, is in the direction of $\udl{h}_{j-1}$. \item The second element, $\widetilde{h}_{2,j}$, is in the direction orthogonal to $\udl{h}_{j-1}$, in the hyperplane spanned by $\{\udl{h}_{j-1},\udl{h}_{j-2}\}$. \item Element $\widetilde{h}_{j-1,j}$ is in the direction orthogonal to the hyperplane spanned by $\{\udl{h}_{2},\dots,\udl{h}_{j-1}\}$ inside the hyperplane spanned by $\{\udl{h}_{1},\dots,\udl{h}_{j-1}\}$. \item The rest of the $N-j+1$ elements are in directions orthogonal to the hyperplane $\{\udl{h}_{1},\dots,\udl{h}_{j-1}\}$. \end{enumerate} Note that $\widetilde{h}_{i,j}$, $1\le i\le N$, $1\le j\le K\cdot M$ are i.i.d random variables with distribution $\CN(0,1)$.
 Let us denote by $\udl{h}_{j\perp j-1,\dots,j-k}$ the component of $\udl{h}_{j}$ which resides in the $N-k$ subspace which is perpendicular to the space spanned by $\{\udl{h}_{j-1},\dots,\udl{h}_{j-k}\}$.
 In this case we get

 If we assign $|\widetilde{h}_{i,j}|^{2}=\rho^{-\xi_{i,j}}$, we get that the probability density function (PDF) of $\xi_{i,f}$ is

 where $C$ is a normalization factor.
 In our analysis we assume a very large value for $\rho$.
-Hence we can neglect events where $\xi_{i,j}<0$ since in this case the PDF \eqref{eq:DirectAchieveOptimalDMT2} decreases exponentially as a function of $\rho$.
+Hence, we can neglect events in which $\xi_{i,j}<0$ since in this case the PDF \eqref{eq:DirectAchieveOptimalDMT2} decreases exponentially as a function of $\rho$.
 For a very large $\rho$, $\xi_{i,j}\ge 0$, $1\le i\le N$ and $1\le j\le K\cdot M$, the PDF takes the following form

 In this case by assigning in \eqref{eq:DirectAchieveOptimalDMT1} the vector $\udl{\xi}_{j}=(\xi_{1,j},\dots,\xi_{N,j})^{T}$ with PDF which is proportional to $\rho^{-\sum_{i=1}^{N}\xi_{i,j}}$, we get

 where $1\le k\le j-1$.
 In addition